gchq/gaffer-doc/docs/index.md

 !!! info "Under construction"

-    This documentation is under construction and focusses on Gaffer version 2.0.0.
+    This documentation is under construction and focusses on Gaffer version 2.0.0 and above.
     [The previous docs for Gaffer 1.x can be found here](../v1docs/).

 Gaffer 2.0.0 was released in May 2023.
 The final release of Gaffer 1.x was [1.23.0](https://github.com/gchq/Gaffer/releases/tag/gaffer2-1.23.0), there are no further releases to the 1.x branch planned.